nik3348/optimus-prime/README.md

 ## Features

-- **Grouped Query Attention (GQA)**: Reduces memory usage while maintaining model quality by sharing key and value heads across multiple query heads
+- **Multi-head latent attention (MLA)**: A novel attention mechanism that uses low-rank projections and separate RoPE embeddings for queries and keys to improve performance.
-- **Rotary Position Embeddings (RoPE)**: Better position encoding that improves model performance on longer sequences
+- **Rotary Position Embeddings (RoPE)**: Better position encoding that improves model performance on longer sequences.
-- **SwiGLU Activation**: Modern activation function that improves model performance
+- **SwiGLU Activation**: Modern activation function that improves model performance.
-- **RMSNorm**: Efficient normalization layer
+- **RMSNorm**: Efficient normalization layer.
-- **Gradient Checkpointing**: Memory-efficient training through gradient checkpointing
+- **Gradient Checkpointing**: Memory-efficient training through gradient checkpointing.
-- **Mixed Precision Training**: Automatic Mixed Precision (AMP) support for faster training
+- **Mixed Precision Training**: Automatic Mixed Precision (AMP) support for faster training.
-- **Efficient KV Caching**: Optimized inference with KV caching
+- **Efficient KV Caching**: Optimized inference with KV and KR caching for the MLA module.
-- **Top-P (Nucleus) Sampling**: High-quality text generation with nucleus sampling
+- **Top-P (Nucleus) Sampling**: High-quality text generation with nucleus sampling.

 ## Model Architecture

 The model is based on a decoder-only transformer architecture with the following components:

+- **MLA Transformer Block**: Each block contains:
-- Multi-head attention with grouped query attention
+    - **Multi-head latent attention (MLA)**: The core attention module.
-- Rotary position embeddings
-- SwiGLU feed-forward networks
-- RMSNorm for normalization
-- Configurable model size and hyperparameters
+    - **SwiGLU Feed-Forward Network**: For non-linear transformations.
+    - **RMSNorm**: Applied before the attention and MLP layers.
+    - **Dropout**: For regularization.
+- The model can be configured to use either the `MLATransformerBlock` or a standard `TransformerBlock`.

 ## Installation